fritzm/blog.fritzm.org/content/PDP-11/parity-handling.md

 - What do the KB11-A processor maintenance manuals have to offer?
 Paragraph 7.7.7 of the 1972 KB11-A maintenance manual states:

-        :::text
-        A Parity error on the Unibus A is indicated by BUSA PA L high and BUSA PB L low.
-The parity error causes UNI PERF (Unibus parity error flag) to be set when MSYN is cleared.
-UNI PERF (1) L asserts UBCB PARITY ERR SET L during the pause cycle, which sets the console (CONF) flag and halts the CPU.
+    > A Parity error on the Unibus A is indicated by BUSA PA L high and BUSA PB L low.
+The parity error
+    > causes UNI PERF (Unibus parity error flag) to be set when MSYN is cleared.
+UNI PERF (1) L asserts UBCB
+    > PARITY ERR SET L during the pause cycle, which sets the console (CONF) flag and halts the CPU.
+    >

-        The semiconductor memory control EHA and EHB (enable halt) flip-flops may be set under program control to assert SMCB PE HALT if a parity error is detected.
-This input also asserts UBCB PARITY ERR SET L, which sets the console flag and halts the CPU.
-Thus, if either a Unibus A parity error or SMCB PE HALT L is asserted, the processor will be vectored to trap when the CONT switch is pressed.
+    > The semiconductor memory control EHA and EHB (enable halt) flip-flops may be set under program control
+    > to assert SMCB PE HALT if a parity error is detected.
+This input also asserts UBCB PARITY ERR SET L,
+    > which sets the console flag and halts the CPU.
+Thus, if either a Unibus A parity error or SMCB PE HALT
+    > L is asserted, the processor will be vectored to trap when the CONT switch is pressed.

     Note that this text addresses how the CPU handles detected parity errors in both Unibus (first paragraph) and fastbus (second paragraph) memory systems.
 Unibus parity errors are stated to set the CONF flag and